rotationalio/rotational.io/content/en/blog/2024-06-07-text-to-sql-llm-app.md

 Let’s break it down step by step.

-To initialize the DatabaseTrainer, you need to pass in the following parameters:
+To initialize the `DatabaseTrainer`, you need to pass in the following parameters:

 - `api_key`: Vanna API Key
 - `model`: RAG model name